PeaWarrior/algorithms/README.md

 # algorithms

-A store for algorithms and patterns.
+A store for algorithms, patterns and data structures.

 ## Contibuting
 When commiting, please use the following format.<br>